skip to Main Content

 10 Affordable & Beautiful Home Décor ideas for the Outdoorsy Type

-If you are a lover of the great outdoors, then you probably love nature as a whole, and also want to retain that flourish and beauty that nature provides all around your home.
-Botanicals are the best way to keep your home looking fresh all year long – from ferns to poppies and succulents that lie just in between, botanicals provide endless inspiration.
+If you love the great outdoors, then you probably love nature and want to retain that flourish and beauty that nature provides around your home.
+Botanicals are the best way to keep your home looking fresh all year – from ferns to poppies and succulents that lie just in between, botanicals provide endless inspiration.
 What’s even better is that it costs close to nothing (with a few exceptions, of course) and is super easy to do.

-Here are a few tips to make your home a botanical-inspired resort regardless of the season and your budget.
-All that really matters now is your taste.
+Here are a few tips to make your home a botanical-inspired resort regardless of the season and budget.
+All that matters now is your taste.

 1. Outdoor Patio Cover

-An outdoor patio cover is one of the most effective ways to boost the whole outdoor look, and by a long shot.
-A well-constructed patio cover not only looks appealing, given the right tint, coloring and materials, it also extends your living space.
+An outdoor patio cover is one of the most effective ways to boost the outdoor look by a long shot.
+A well-constructed patio cover looks appealing, given the right tint, coloring, and materials, and extends your living space.

-You can place some extra nature-themed furniture out on the patio without having to worry about the weather at any time and just enjoy the beautiful view of your outdoor oasis.
+You can place some extra nature-themed furniture on the patio without worrying about the weather and enjoy the beautiful view of your outdoor oasis.

 Alumawood Factory Direct has several styles to cover almost any size patio.
 Contact us today for a free quote!